b30wulffz/documentationPage/README.md

 ## ScreenShots

 You can visit the website by clicking [here](https://b30wulffz.github.io/documentationPage/).
+It makes use of media queries and on resizing aligns itself, suitable for mobile, desktops, and tablets.

 ![iPhone view](screenShots/iphone.PNG)